jannikbuschke/formik-antd/README.md

 ## FastField support

 Formik allows performance optimizations through the [`<FastField/>`](https://jaredpalmer.com/formik/docs/api/fastfield) component.
 Please read the formik docs on when to use such an optimization (usually you don't and maybe should not optimize, unless you encounter performance issues in production).
 To opt-in to FastField support, all `formik-antd` components provide an optional `fast?: boolean` prop.
-Setting this to `true` enables the optimzation:
+Setting this to `true` enables the optimization:

 ```jsx
 <Input name='firstName' fast={true} />